TIBCOSoftware/Augmented-Reality/docs-src/content/en/docs/packages-and-samples/cloud-nimbus/index.md

 Within this Sample, the Navigation between the different Activities is done using the arrow button at the left and right of the shown Activity.

-### Trail Account
+### Trial Account
-register for your own TIBCO Cloud™ Nimbus® trail account on this [Form](https://www.tibco.com/products/tibco-cloud-nimbus/sign-up) to get your personal Subscription Account.
+register for your own TIBCO Cloud™ Nimbus® trial account on this [Sign-up Form](https://www.tibco.com/products/tibco-cloud-nimbus/sign-up) to get your personal Subscription Account.

 ### Nimbus Maps
 the Instruction Guide Activity Map of the in the sample above dynamically rendered in AR.